-The Pandemic's Toll: Only 1 in 4 Eighth-Graders Proficient in Math in 2022
+The Pandemic's Enduring Toll: Just Over 1 in 4 Eighth-Graders Proficient in Math in 2024

 By the Annie E. Casey Foundation

-The last time eighth-graders fared so poorly in math was over two decades ago in 2000.
-American students fared better from 2009 to 2019, with 1 in 3 eighth-graders hitting the math proficiency mark during this timeframe.
-Data collection stopped in 2020 and 2021 — a consequence of the pandemic — and the latest NAEP results are the first reported since the arrival of COVID-19.
+American students fared better from 2009 to 2019, with about 1 in 3 eighth-graders hitting the math proficiency mark during this timeframe.
+Data collection stopped in 2020 and 2021 — and the latest NAEP results for 2022 and 2024 reveal the pandemic’s lingering effects on student achievement.

 The drop in performance is deeply concerning but unsurprising since the pandemic disrupted the education of millions of students.
-The public health crisis exposed remote learning challenges, including gaps in internet access and technology and reduced student support services and interactions with teachers.
-At the same, kids and families grappled with increased levels of stressors, including:
+The public health crisis exposed remote learning challenges, including gaps in internet access and technology, and reduced student support services and interactions with teachers.
+At the same, kids and families grappled with increased stressors, including:

 • social isolation;